martin-hankinson-classroomsecrets/classRoomSecretAssessment/README.md

-# To run this project get started with Create React App
+# To run this project

-## Available Scripts
+Run `npm i` to install all dependencies.

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+This will runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.

 ### user can enter data in integer, negative and positive etc to find mean, median and mode.

 A number should be seperated by comma and no space.
+Basic valida for user input is provided with alert.